Jhana 8 logo with lotus leaf.

 Vipassana based on methods taught by Mahasi Sayadaw.
 The center is a branch of Wat Maha That in Bangkok.
 The same meditation system is used.
 One can also use one’s own techniques.

-The teacher provides instruction for new arrivals, then interviews as needed.
+The teacher provides instruction for new arrivals, then interviews are given as needed.

 The teacher does not speak English.
 Visitors need to know basic conversational Thai.
 A few nuns speak English, but may not be available (especially for male visitors).